 Vermeer's Delft Today: The Flying Fox on Voldersgracht

 Reynier's talents were many: he ran the Flying Fox, dealt in paintings and was also known as a caffawerker.
 Caffa was a damasked fabric containing silk and wool or cotton used especially in upholstery production.
-Perhaps the daily presence of this luxurious fabric stimulated in the young lad Johannes a fascination for the delicate sheen and joyful play of light luxurious fabrics, one of the hallmarks of his compositions.
+Perhaps the daily presence of this luxurious fabric stimulated in the young lad Johannes a fascination for the delicate sheen and joyful play of light, one of the hallmarks of his compositions.

 It is not certain where the former location of the Flying Fox was located.
-John Michael Montias, Vermeer's biographer, believed that it was "two houses east of the Old Mens Home", making it number 23.
-From 1620–1640 changes had been made just in the row of houses at 23–27.
+John Michael Montias, Vermeer's biographer, believed that it was "two houses east of the Old Mens Home," making it number 23.
+From 1620–1640 changes had been made just in the row of houses at 23–27 (fig. 1 & 2).
 No doubt, buildings had been joined and then split into still other lots.
 However, consensus has it that the most probable location for the defunct Flying Fox is at Voldersgracht civic number 25 or 26.
-Today, the antique business which stands at 25 sports a newspaper article in the shop window testifying this location's historical importance.

 Although we likely will never know the exact location of the Flying Fox, the Voldersgracht is able to transport even the most jaded visitor directly into the heart of Vermeer's Delft.
 On a quiet day it is hard not to relive at least a flash of its antique atmosphere.
 The photograph to the right, taken from the tower of the Nieuwe Kerk on Market Place in the summertime, shows the shadow of the Nieuwe Kerk stationed temporarily over the newly reconstructed Guild of Saint Luke.
 The two buildings to the far right are civic number s 25 and 26 Voldersgracht.